m-barthelemy/zabbix-mongo-old/README.md

 ## Install

+_Note: Until there's an easier way to distribute this module as a package, an **archive** containing the `.so` module (x86-64) and the XML template is available [here](https://share.zabbix.com/component/mtree/dir-libraries/zabbix-loadable-modules/mongodb-monitoring-loadable-module?Itemid=_)_

-So far the build has only been tested with Go 1.6
+Build: has only been tested with Go 1.6.
 The quickest and easiest way to build the project is to use GVM.

 ### Prepare the Go environment